Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \Cref{tab:downlink} also shows that manipulation control and audio are routed over both WiFi networks redundantly.
 Both data types are very sensitive to interruptions and packet drops, which lead to uncontrolled movement and loss of information, respectively.
+The redundant transmission minimizes this risk.
 We also experimented with redundant configuration for our camera stream, but refrained from activating this in the finals due to concerns about 2.4\,GHz bandwidth in an arena with many devices of spectators operating in this band.

 Audio transmission over WiFi is in itself problematic.
 Our semifinal solution used the Opus codec with a very low buffer size of 64 samples (at 48\,kHz audio), which gives a high packet rate---challenging for WiFi networks.
 The packet rate can be reduced by increasing the buffer size, but this increases latency and easily leads to echo effects, where the operator can hear their own voice as transmitted by the avatar and then captured by the avatar's microphones.
-To combat this, we integrate an echo cancellation system based on NVIDIA Maxine\footnote{\url{https://developer.nvidia.com/maxine}}, which allows us to increase the buffer size to 512, reducing the audio packet rate to roughly 90\,Hz.
+To mitigate this, we integrate an echo cancellation system based on NVIDIA Maxine\footnote{\url{https://developer.nvidia.com/maxine}}, which allows us to increase the buffer size to 512, reducing the audio packet rate to roughly 90\,Hz.